hustcc/jest-random-mock/README.md

   const r2 = Math.random();
   clear();

-  // expect r1 will same woth r2.
+  // expect r1 should be same with r2.
 });

 afterEach(() => {